 My latest review is up!
 This time I take a look at Pokemon Indigo League: Season 1.
-Go and check it out over on UK Anime Network or read it here.

 First Published on UK Anime Network.

 It’s very tempting to review this one by simply stating “it’s Pokémon”, as surely everyone has heard of this particular franchise by now?
 Well, perhaps not… Pokémon: Indigo League celebrates it’s 20th birthday this year, meaning those kids of age at the time of the show’s original TV broadcasts are likely to be pushing thirty, or beyond, and will in some cases have kids of their own.